Draggie306/CheatSheets/GCSE/source/Geography Paper 1 + 2.md

 # NOTE: Paper 1 and 2 are complete.
 3 will be added later.

-[Cheat Sheet Changelog](https://gist.github.com/Draggie306/1072270b844cda3e271d6f484aa9a976) - Last recorded update to this one 06/06/2022 20:32
+[Cheat Sheet Changelog](https://gist.github.com/Draggie306/1072270b844cda3e271d6f484aa9a976) - Last recorded content update to this one: 06/06/2022 20:32

 Firstly....

 <a rel="license" href="https://bit.ly/CheatSheetCC"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="https://bit.ly/CheatSheetCC">Creative Commons Attribution-NoDerivatives 4.0 International License</a>.

-By using this you are legally required to drop a thank you message in the [Baguette Brigaders](https://discord.gg/baguette) server
+> You are now legally required to drop a thank you message in the [Baguette Brigaders](https://discord.gg/GfetCXH) server!
+> Discuss with other students, developers, educators and professionals.

 <iframe src="https://discord.com/widget?id=759861456300015657&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

-In the future, cheat sheets will be locked behind a requirement of being in the server, in order to prevent abuse.
-To ensure your access, you can join with the link above, or [link your account](https://discord.com/oauth2/authorize?client_id=977665636048175157&redirect_uri=https%3A%2F%2Fibaguette.com%2FGeographyCheatSheet_v9&response_type=code&scope=guilds%20guilds.members.read%20rpc%20messages.read) (or [here](https://discord.com/oauth2/authorize?client_id=977665636048175157&redirect_uri=https%3A%2F%2Fibaguette.com%2FGeographyCheatSheet_v9&response_type=code&scope=identify%20email%20connections%20guilds%20guilds.join%20guilds.members.read%20gdm.join%20rpc%20rpc.notifications.read%20rpc.voice.read%20messages.read%20rpc.voice.write%20rpc.activities.write) for more access). **This is the last cheat sheet which will not have this requirement.**

 > This document was written with [StackEdit](https://stackedit.io/)!
 Check it out, it's really cool.